IacopoC/weather-web/README.md

-# Weather web
+# Weather Web

-A Weather web page to display forecast of the day of a location.
+A Weather Web page to display forecast of the day for your location.

 # Features
-- Current weather forecast
+- Current weather forecast for your current location.
-- Weekly weather forecast
+- Weekly weather forecast for your current location.
-- Current Air Quality
+- Current Air Quality.

 ## Recommended IDE Setup